ultravioletrs/cube-docs/docs/developer-guide/index.md

 sidebar_position: 1
 ---

-# Developer Guide
+## Developer Guide

 The Developer Guide explains how to build, run, configure, debug, and extend Cube AI.
-It covers both the local development workflow and advanced topics such as private model upload and fine-tuning.
+It includes the local development workflow and advanced topics such as private model upload and fine-tuning.

 ## Sections